 South Korea's Food Sanitation Act establishes the legal basis for food safety-related work conducted by the Ministry of Health and Welfare (MHW) and the Ministry of Food and Drug Safety (MFDS).
 With respect to food packaging, the Act includes a general requirement that food-contact materials be free of substances harmful to human health.
 More specific regulations, standards, and specifications impacting food packaging materials are established and enforced by MFDS.

 In April 2013, the Food Additive Standards Division of MFDS published updated standards for food packaging, titled, "Korea Standards and Specifications for Utensils, Containers and Packaging for Food Products."
 The updated standards replace Chapter 7 of the Korean Food Code, "Standards and Specifications for Equipment and Container/Packaging."
 The updated standards are not incorporated in the latest publication of the Korean Food Code in 2009, but are published separately.

-The section on specifications for individual materials is divided into subsections on: synthetic resins; cellophane; rubber; paper or processed paper; metal; wood; glass, ceramic, porcelain enamel and pottery; and starch.
+The section on specifications for individual materials is divided into subsections on synthetic resins, cellophane, rubber, paper or processed paper, metal, wood, glass, ceramic, porcelain enamel, pottery, and starch.
 Definitions are provided for each substance, along with residue and migrant specifications.
-The standards and specification also set out test methods that can be used to demonstrate compliance with the specifications.
-The subsection on synthetic resins identifies 38 synthetic resins—including PET, polyethylene (PE), polypropylene (PP), polyvinyl chloride (PVC), butylenesuccinate-adipate copolymer (PBSA), and epoxy resin.
+The standards and specifications also set out test methods that can be used to demonstrate compliance with the specifications.
+The subsection on synthetic resins identifies 38 synthetic resins—including PET, polyethylene (PE), polypropylene (PP), polyvinyl chloride (PVC), butylene succinate-adipate copolymer (PBSA), and epoxy resin.

 For more detailed information on the regulation of food packaging materials in India, see the PackagingLaw.com article, Regulation of Food-Contact Materials in India.